As an Amazon Associate I earn from qualifying purchases.

 Pumpkin Spice Pancakes

-- Whisk together all ingredients (except maple syrup) in a medium mixing bowl.
+- Whisk together all the dry ingredients in a large bowl.

 - Serve a stack of hot pancakes topped with maple syrup and a side of scrambled egg whites.